-Instruments a versatile counter of variable size for complex triggering (applies only to Identify instrumentor).
-If no argument is given, the command shows the current counter width.
-An integer parameter in the range between 1 and 32 specifies a new counterwidth.
-0 suppresses the creation of any counter.
+Instruments a versatile counter of variable size for triggering (applies only to the instrumentor).
+An integer parameter in the range between 1 and 32 specifies a new counter width, and 0 suppresses the creation of a state-machine counter (a -counterwidth value of 0 is not recognized for complex-counter triggering).
 All other values are invalid.
-The default value for the counterwidth is 16 (the IICE contains a 16-bit complex counter).
+The default value for the counter width is 16 for both complex and state-machine counter triggering.